DAO-CASH/daohaus/README.md

 # DaoHaus 1.0
-DaoHaus on smartbch , fork from Moloch v2 and developing smartbch version.
+DaoHaus on smartbch,fork from Moloch v2 and developing smartbch version.

 Daohaus on smartbch with multi-summoner capabilities, plus register function for metadata.
 Summoner uses EIP-1167 proxy pattern to decrease gas costs significantly w/r.